-A candidate's final outcome will first be considered using the classification rules/ final outcome rules as described above in section 4.
+A candidate's final outcome will first be considered using the classification rules/final outcome rules as described above in section 4.
 The exam board will then consider any further information they have on individual circumstances.

-Where a candidate or candidates have made a submission, under Part 13 of the Regulations for Conduct of University Examinations, that unforeseen circumstances may have had an impact on their performance in an examination, a subset of the board (the 'Mitigating Circumstances Panel') will meet to discuss the individual applications and band the seriousness of each application on a scale of 1-3 with 1 indicating minor impact, 2 indicating moderate impact, and 3 indicating very serious impact.
+Under Part 13 of the Regulations for Conduct of University Examinations, that unforeseen circumstances may have had an impact on their performance in an examination, a subset of the board (the 'Mitigating Circumstances Panel') will meet to discuss the individual applications and band the seriousness of each application on a scale of 1-3 with 1 indicating minor impact, 2 indicating moderate impact, and 3 indicating very serious impact.
 The Panel will evaluate, on the basis of the information provided to it, the relevance of the circumstances to examinations and assessment, and the strength of the evidence provided in support.
 Examiners will also note whether all or a subset of papers were affected, being aware that it is possible for circumstances to have different levels of impact on different papers.
-The banding information will be used at the at the final board of examiners meeting to decide whether and how to adjust a candidate's results.
-Further information on the procedure is provided in the Policy and Guidance for examiners, Annex C and information for students is provided at www.ox.ac.uk/students/academic/exams/guidance.
+The banding information will be used at the final board of examiners meeting to decide whether and how to adjust a candidate's results.
+Further information on the procedure is provided in the Policy and Guidance for Examiners, Annex E and information for students is provided at www.ox.ac.uk/students/academic/exams/guidance.

-7. Rules on communicating with examiners
+7. Details of Examiners and rules on communicating with examiners

 Candidates should not under any circumstances seek to make contact with individual internal or external examiners.
+The Examination Board for 2022-23 is: